dss-extensions/DSS-Python/README.md

 On all major platforms, you can install directly from pip:

 ```
-    pip install dss_python
+    pip install dss-python
 ```

-Or, if you're using the Anaconda distribution, you can try:
+For a full experience, install the optional dependencies with:

 ```
-    conda install -c dss-extensions dss_python
+    pip install dss-python[all]
 ```

-Binary wheels are provided for all major platforms (Windows, Linux and MacOS) and many combinations of Python versions (3.5 to 3.10).
+Binary wheels are provided for all major platforms (Windows, Linux and MacOS) and many combinations of Python versions (3.7 to 3.12).
 If you have issues with a specific version, please open an issue about it.
-Conda packages support at least Python 3.7 to 3.10 (varying according to the release).

 After a successful installation, you can then import the `dss` module from your Python interpreter.